bahaaEldeen1999/integer-arithmetic-encoder-decoder/readMe.md

 ### enter the precision you want eg :
 > 63

-the code will run for a while and will then generate 2 ".npy" files, the "code.npy" gile contain the arithmetic code, the second "limits.npy" file will contain the cummulative sum of frequencies of pixel images that appear in image (no need to worry about it just give it to the decoder so it can decode the image correctly :) )
+the code will run for a while and will then generate 2 ".npy" files, the "code.npy" file contain the arithmetic code, the second "limits.npy" file will contain the cummulative sum of frequencies of pixel images that appear in image (no need to worry about it just give it to the decoder so it can decode the image correctly :) )

 ## Decoding